-The resolutions to be submitted under the Act, together with the effects such resolutions would have, are set out in detail in previous issues of the Year Book (see No. 6, p.
+The resolutions to be submitted, together with the effects such resolutions would have, are set out in detail in previous issues of the Year Book (see No. 6, p.
 1179).

 - (i.)
-Local Option Polls.
+Local Option Poll.
 On the 2nd April, 1910, local option polls were taken under the Act of 1908 in twenty-four districts; the electors in the remaining nine local option districts did not petition for polls.
 A resolution that the number of licenses be reduced, was carried in only one district, Wallarco; in the remaining 23 districts a resolution that the number of licenses be not increased or reduced, was carried.
 At the General Election of the House of Assembly held on the 10th February, 1912, no local option polls were held in any local option district.
-On the 27th March, 1915 (the same day as the Parliamentary elections), a local option poll was taken in the Flinders Southern (Port Lincoln) local option district, when the resolution "that the number of licenses be not increased or reduced" was carried.
-No other petitions were received during the year from any of the other local option districts. - (ii.)
+On the 27th March, 1915, (the same day as the Parliamentary elections), a local option poll was taken in the Flinders Southern (Port Lincoln) local option district, when the resolution "that the number of licenses be not increased or reduced" was carried.
+There have been no further polls in any of the districts up to the end of 1917. - (ii.)
 Early Closing of Hotels.
 On the 27th March, 1915, a referendum was held as to the hour for the closing of bar-rooms in licensed premises.
 Out of a total of 178,362 votes cast, 100,418 were cast in favour of closing bar-rooms at 6 p.m., those in favour of closing at 11 p.m. being 61,362.
-Electors had the choice of voting for hours other than the two mentioned, but the votes so cast were comparatively few. - 6.
+Electors had the choice of voting for hours other than the two mentioned, but the votes so cast were comparatively few. - (iii.)
+Re-proclamation of Districts.
+Local option districts were re-proclaimed on the 29th November, 1917, the districts, which number 35, being given in the Government Gazette of the same date. - 6.
 Western Australia.-The law relating to local option in Western Australia is contained in Part V. (sections 75 to 86) of the Licensing Act 1911, which was assented to on 16th February, 1911, and came into force on the 7th April following.
 Prior to the passing of this Act there was no provision for any system of local option in Western Australia.